ipinfo/django/README.rst

 Details Data
 =============
-`HttpRequest.ipinfo` will return a `Details` object that contains all fields listed `IPinfo developer docs <https://ipinfo.io/developers/responses#full-response>`_ with a few minor additions.
+`HttpRequest.ipinfo` is a `Details` object that contains all fields listed `IPinfo developer docs <https://ipinfo.io/developers/responses#full-response>`_ with a few minor additions.
 Properties can be accessed directly.

 >>> request.ipinfo.hostname
 cpe-104-175-221-247.socal.res.rr.com